 - Step two – Next, it’s time to gather your grapes and place them inside a glass jar.

 - Step three – Now you need to crush the grapes with your hands or utensils of your choice that will work efficiently to crush the grapes and retrieve as much juice as possible.
-Crushing simply breaks grape berries, allowing the juice, pulp, and seeds to mingle with the skins and stems of the grapes.
+Crushing breaks grape berries and this allows the juice, pulp, and seeds to infuse with the skins and stems.
 It’s normal for this process to take a while, so be patient, it will be worth it in the end!

 - Step four – Once the grapes have been completely crushed, you can add in the sweetener if you wish.
-By mixing in a few teaspoons of honey or sugar, you will be able to aid the fermentation process.
+By mixing in several teaspoons of sugar or a naturally occurring sugar like honey, you will be able to aid the fermentation process.
 Once you have added your sweetener, stir to make sure that the sweetener is evenly distributed throughout the grape mixture.
 If you don’t want to add sweetener, skip this step.

 - Step five – Next, you will need to transfer the grape mixture to a ceramic or glass container and cover it with a cheesecloth.
 You will need to make sure that you secure the cloth with a rubber band to secure it and to ensure that you protect the wine mixture as you leave it to ferment.

 - Step six – Male sure that you stir the grape mixture 4 to 5 times per day for the first section of time.
 When bubbles start appearing, then you know the natural fermentation is currently ongoing.
 As a result of the ongoing fermentation process, you don’t have to stir the mixture more frequently than a couple of times a day.

 - Step seven – Once the bubbling begins to slow down in the mixture, the fermentation process is nearly complete.